Shanawdithit: Later life in the Newfoundland Colony

 The settlers in the Newfoundland Colony renamed Shanawdithit "Nancy April" after the month in which she was captured, taking her to Exploits Island where she worked as a servant in the Peyton household and learned some English.
 The colonial government hoped she would become a bridge to her people, but she refused to leave with any expedition, saying the Beothuks would kill anyone who had been with the Europeans, as a kind of religious sacrifice and redemption for those who had been killed.

 In September 1828, Shanawdithit was relocated to St. John's to live in the household of William Eppes Cormack, the founder of the Beothuk Institution.
 A Scottish emigrant, Newfoundland entrepreneur and philanthropist, he recorded much of what Shanawdithit told him about her people and added notes to her drawings.
 Shanawdithit stayed in Cormack's care until early 1829 when he left Newfoundland.
 Cormack returned to Great Britain where he stayed for some time in Liverpool with John McGregor, a Scotsman whom he had known in Canada, sharing many of his materials on the Beothuks.

 Following Cormack's departure, Shanawdithit was cared for by the attorney general, James Simms.
 She spent the last nine months of her life at his home, having been in frail health for a number of years.
-William Carson tended her, but in 1829 Shanawdithit died in a St. John's hospital after her long fight with tuberculosis.
-In addition of an obituary announcement in a local St. John's newspaper on June 12, 1829, the death of Shanawdithit was reported in the London Times on September 14, 1829.
+William Carson tended her, but in 1829, Shanawdithit died in a St. John's hospital after her long fight with tuberculosis.
+In addition to an obituary announcement in a local St. John's newspaper on June 12, 1829, the death of Shanawdithit was reported in the London Times on September 14, 1829.
 The announcement noted that Shanawdithit "exhibited extraordinary strong natural talents" and identified the Beothuk as "an anomaly in the history of man" for not establishing or maintaining relationships with European settlers or other Indigenous peoples.

-Following her death
+After her death

-Following Shanawdithit's death Carson performed a postmortem and noted peculiarities with the parietal bone of the skull, eventually sending it to Royal College of Physicians in London for study.
+After Shanawdithit's death Carson performed a postmortem and noted peculiarities with the parietal bone of the skull, eventually sending it to the Royal College of Physicians in London for study.
 Shanawdithit's remains were buried in the graveyard of St. Mary the Virgin Church on the south side of St. John's.
 In 1938, the Royal College of Physicians gave her skull to the Royal College of Surgeons.
 It was lost in the German Blitz bombing of London in World War II.

 Meanwhile, in 1903, the church graveyard had been lost to railway construction.
 The church was torn down in 1963.
-A monument on the site reads: This monument marks the site of the Parish Church of St. Mary the Virgin during the period 1859–1963.
+A monument on the site reads: "This monument marks the site of the Parish Church of St. Mary the Virgin during the period 1859–1963.
 Fishermen and sailors from many ports found a spiritual haven within its hallowed walls.
-Near this spot is the burying place of Nancy Shanawdithit, very probably the last of the Beothuks, who died on June 6, 1829.
+Near this spot is the burying place of Nancy Shanawdithit, very probably the last of the Beothuks, who died on June 6, 1829".